FlavScents AInsights Entry for Gamma-Decalactone (CAS: 706-14-9)

 7. Toxicology, Safety & Exposure Considerations

-Gamma-decalactone is considered safe for use in food and fragrance applications.
-For oral exposure, it has a high margin of safety with an ADI not specified due to its low toxicity.
-Dermal exposure in fragrance use is generally safe, with no significant irritation or sensitization reported.
-Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed in manufacturing settings.
+Gamma-decalactone is considered safe for oral exposure in flavor applications, with an acceptable daily intake (ADI) established by regulatory bodies.
+Dermal exposure in fragrance use is generally safe, with no significant reports of irritation or sensitization.
+However, formulators should adhere to IFRA guidelines to ensure safety.
+Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be observed during handling to prevent overexposure.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature